PritamChakrabortyShuvo/Linux/Linux-Theoretical-Concepts.md

 ## Where is Linux?
 **World Wide Web :**
+- 96
-- 67% of the world’s web-servers run Linux (2016)
+3% of the top 1 milions world’s web-servers running on Linux.
 **Research/High-Performance Compute :**
 - Google, Amazon, NSA, 100% of TOP500  Super-computers.
 **Modern Smartphones and devices :**
-- The Android phone
+- The Android phone (86% of all smartphones are powered by Linux)
 - Amazon Kindle
 - Smart TVs/Devices